Tuberculosis (TB) - Treatment Overview

 - Using one medicine to kill the TB bacteria and prevent active

 - The standard treatment is isoniazid taken for 9 months.
 For people who

 cannot take isoniazid for 9 months, sometimes a 6-month treatment program is

-Treatment with rifampin for 4 months.
+- Treatment with rifampin for 4 months is another choice.
 This is an acceptable

 alternate treatment, especially for people who have been exposed to bacteria